 Ballard is one of Seattle’s trendiest neighborhoods, with lots of hip eateries, boutiques, and trendy bars.
 But because Ballard is a bit further out from downtown, it’s got a bit of a sleepy, laid-back vibe.
 It’s the perfect neighborhood to stroll through and explore on a relaxed afternoon.

 The neighborhood was founded by Scandinavian immigrants in the 1800s, and you can still still see those influences today.
 You can find restaurants that serve traditional foods such as utefisk and lefse, and you can find Scandinavian trinkets in all the specialty boutiques and home decor shops.
+There’s even a Nordic Heritage Museum.

-Otherwise, Ballard is fun to explore just by wandering around.
+Ballard is fun to explore just by wandering around.
 The main commercial streets in the neighborhood are Market Street, and Ballard Avenue.
 Here, you will find stylish clothing, home decor, and specialty gift shops in charming brick storefronts.
 The area is actually included on the National Register of Historical Places!

 After you are done exploring Ballard, make your way over to neighboring Fremont.